Agape feast: Early Christianity

-Paul the Apostle's First Epistle to the Corinthians provides the earliest reference to a meal of the type called agape, although the term appears only implicitly in 1 Corinthians 13.
-Many New Testament scholars believe that the Christians in Corinth met in the evening to share a common meal that included a sacramental act involving bread and wine.
-In 1 Corinthians 11:20–34, Paul associates the rite with participation in a more general communal meal.
-This meal involved participants bringing their food and eating together in a common room.
-However, the gathering sometimes deteriorated into mere eating and drinking or displays of wealth, especially in Corinth, which drew Paul's sharp criticism:
+The earliest reference to a meal of the type referred to as agape is in Paul the Apostle's First Epistle to the Corinthians, although the term can only be inferred vaguely from its prominence in 1 Cor 13.
+Many New Testament scholars hold that the Christians of Corinth met in the evening and had a common meal including sacramental action over bread and wine. indicates that the rite was associated with participation in a meal of a more general character.
+It apparently involved a full meal, with the participants bringing their own food but eating in a common room.
+Perhaps predictably enough, it could at times deteriorate into merely an occasion for eating and drinking, or for ostentatious displays by the wealthier members of the community, as happened in Corinth, drawing the criticisms of Paul:

 "I hear that when you come together as a church, there are divisions among you, and to some extent I believe it.
 No doubt there have to be differences among you to show which of you have God's approval.
 When you come together, it is not the Lord's Supper you eat, for as you eat, each of you goes ahead without waiting for anybody else.
 One remains hungry, another gets drunk.
 Don't you have homes to eat and drink in?
 Or do you despise the church of God and humiliate those who have nothing?"